akshay-kap/Stock-Market-forecasting-using-ARIMA-models-in-R/README.md

 ● Conclusion and Future work: The predicted stock prices values are compared across these four companies., results and limitations of the model and commenting on the forward path from the project outcomes.

-# Few snapshots of the above methods are shown below
+# Few snapshots of the above steps are shown below

 ● EDA
 ![EDA](/images/EDA.PNG)